 It is not uncommon for Mask to be applied with a stencil, which is similar to SMT solder paste printing.
 Choosing an appropriate mask for stencil printing is critical, because viscosity has to be high enough to be printed without flowing under the stencil.
-Washable masks make stencil cleaning easier.
-Peelable masks either have to be cleaned before curing, or peeled after it fully cures.
+Washable masks make stencil cleaning easiest.
+Peelable masks either have to be cleaned before curing or peeled after it fully cures.
 Avoid screen printing with a fine mesh screen because of potential cleaning problems.

 How to Apply Temporary Solder Mask for Conformal Coating

 Using mask for conformal coating is a simple process that requires little set-up, and no capital equipment.
 First you apply the mask to the contact areas and allow the mask to fully cure.
 Then you apply the conformal coating over the masked area.
 After the coating is dry to the touch, but before it is fully cured, peel off the mask.

 Peelable mask is recommended for conformal coating.
 Conformal coatings repel water, so a washable mask will be difficult to remove from under the coating.
 Natural latex is recommended as synthetic mask material can interact with the harsh solvents used in conformal coating.
 For the cleanest masked edge, peel the mask before the coating is fully cured.
 Otherwise it could create a cracked, ragged edge, or even dislodge the coating.

 Since fully curing mask can take anywhere from 30 minutes to a full day, the curing process requires planning to avoid bottlenecking the PCB assembly process.

 While it might be tempting to rush this step, it could cause serious problems.
 When uncured mask touches molten solder, the liquid components of the mask instantly vaporize and, if the cured skin is not thick enough, the expanded air will bubble out.
 This can open voids in the mask and even throw solder beads over the PCB.